trfore/terraform-telmate-proxmox/README.md

 ## State Storage

 By default, Terraform stores state information in `terraform.tfstate` file in the local directory.
-The module **does not** define a backend for the state file.
+The modules **do not** define a backend for the state file.
 Thus, terraform will use the default local backend.
 For additional information on securing state files and configuring different backends, e.g. `s3`, see:

 - [Terraform Developer - State]